 Investing in a volunteer management software solution can:

 1.)
-Save your organization time by eliminating manual volunteer data-entry and scheduling.
+Save your organization time by eliminating manual volunteer data entry and scheduling.

 2.)
-Integrate with your organizations CRM to provide better insights.
+Integrate with your organization's CRM to provide better insights.

 3.)
 Help your organization create an automated communication process.